 Taking Care of The Tennessee River

-Fortunately, we have a great partner with Keep the Tennessee River Beautiful (KTNRB), and they are solely focused on educating and inspiring our citizens to take action and keep our rivers beautiful and clean for all Tennesseans now and in the future.
+Fortunately, we have a great partner with Keep the Tennessee River Beautiful (KTNRB).
+They are solely focused on educating and inspiring our citizens to take action.
+Their mission is to keep our rivers beautiful and clean for all Tennesseans now and in the future.
 Together with their partners and over 2,500 volunteers, they have removed more than 275,000 pounds of trash along the river and its tributaries.

 “After traveling through the seven-state Tennessee River watershed in our 26-foot work boat for the last three years, I’ve found myself increasingly in awe of the diverse wildlife and scenery in our region,” said Kathleen Gibi, executive director of Keep the Tennessee River Beautiful in a recent opinion piece in The Murfreesboro Voice.
 “That pivotal role played by the alluring Tennessee River on our local economy is dependent on a delicate, essential ecosystem.”